mitogen-hq/mitogen/docs/api.rst

             are already compressed, however it has a large effect on every remaining message in the otherwise uncompressed stream protocol, such as function call arguments and return values.

+        :raises mitogen.ssh.PasswordError:
+            A password was requested but none was specified, or the specified password was incorrect.

+        :raises mitogen.ssh.HostKeyError:
+            When `check_host_keys` is set to either ``accept``, indicates a previously recorded key no longer matches the remote machine.
+When set to ``enforce``, as above, but additionally indicates no previously recorded key exists for the remote machine.

 Context Class